bravin-onwonga/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 103-commas  lists all the files and directories of the current directory, separated by commas (,) ; directories names end with (/) ; list files and dir starting with (.) ; digits and letters used to sort.

+The file school.mgc is a magic file can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0